ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

-We can see that for these particular instances, all of the weather information.
+We can see that for these particular instances, all of the weather information is missing.
 There's no obvious reason or pattern.
 We'll deal with these soon, when we try to clean/filter the data.

 :::